During placement on site

 - Follow up on any missed meetings with the relevant personnel on return to the school/centre.

-- Inform the Professional Experience Office staff and your university supervisor of any days missed and make-up arrangements.
+- Inform the Professional Experience Office staff and your university partner of any days missed and make-up arrangements.

 Pupil Free Days